 Disabled people in Scotland are almost twice as likely to be unemployed as non-disabled people.
 Many disabled people in work may have to leave their jobs when they gain an impairment, or a condition worsens if they don’t get the support or workplace adjustments they need.
 Research has shown that loss of employment opportunities contributes to disabled people living in poverty and results in us experiencing demoralising rejection, increased pessimism, under-confidence and poor mental health.

-Lots of disabled people want to work and can work.
-We experience barriers to getting work and advancing in our cureers such as inaccessible work places, inflexible working practises, a lack of support for disabled people and employers, and employers not knowing about the support that exists.
+Lots of disabled people want to work and can work We experience barriers to getting work and advancing in our careers such as inaccessible work places, inflexible working practises, a lack of support for disabled people and employers, and employers not knowing about the support that exists.

 - Only 45.9% of disabled people are in employment in Scotland as opposed to 81.7% of non-disabled people.

 - People with learning disabilities or a mental health problem have a much higher unemployment rate (70%).